mohamed-maad/mock-server-recruitment/README.md

 ### It is **not expected** that all tasks are completed, depending on the experience level of the applicant.

+If juniors complete 2-4 tasks, it is considered adequate.
+Seniors should complete all of them.
+The more you solve the better.

 ### Please send an email if something is not working as expected.

 This is an application for testing the skills of developers applying for *Java/Kotlin Backend Developer* positions.